Title: Effects of carbonated liquid on swallowing dysfunction in dementia with Lewy bodies and Parkinson’s disease dementia

 Exclusion criteria: any diagnoses other than LBD/PDD (no cognitive level, comorbidities, treatment exclusions)

-We work with lots of people.
-We work with a bunch of different diagnoses.
+We work with lots of people and a bunch of different diagnoses.
 Let me edit that to emphasize WE WORK WITH THOUSANDS OF PEOPLE AND MILLIONS OF DIAGNOSES.
 Now, this is obvious to all of us.
-But when you might be on the other side of the table or hospital bed as ONE of those thousands to millions, I would imagine not caring as much about all the others and more concerned with myself and just how I am gonna get better.
+But when you might be on the other side of the table or hospital bed as ONE of those thousands to millions, I would imagine being much more concerned with myself and just how am I gonna get better versus the thousand others.

 While I chugged along reading this article, I found myself with an even greater awareness of the impact our field can have.
 As clinicians, we’re naturally always looking for “the next best thing,” and guess what?
 So are our patients.
 Sometimes we get that A+ prize-winning intervention or result, and other times we come home with a dud and disappointed mindset.
 But we owe it to ourselves and our patients to continue to be open to new approaches while continuing to have discussions with our patients, colleagues, and medical co-workers.